Klipper3d/klipper/docs/Eddy_Probe.md

 higher the coil's resonant frequency.
 The frequency measurements can thus be used to estimate the distance between sensor and bed.

-The Klipper eddy current sensor support is primarily intended for bed probing.
-It is possible to "home" the Z axis with an eddy current probe, but see the [homing correction](#homing-correction-macros) section for important information.

 ## Probing mechanisms

 Unlike traditional bed probes an eddy current sensor supports four